jtse/monkeyphp/README.md

 monkeyphp
 =========
 A PHP class that adds basic monkey patch support, specifically adding methods and pattern-matching methods dynamically.
-Because of the use of lamdas, monkeyphp requires PHP 5.3 or higher
+Because of the use of lamdas, monkeyphp requires PHP 5.3 or higher.
+The class is small enough that you can copy and paste it into the base class of your application.

 Usage
 -----

-Adding a simple method to an instance
+To add simple method to an object instance:

     class MyClass extends Monkey {